 The information contained has been provided to serve as a guide in establishing a productive working relationship.
 It describes Human Resource policies and procedures for SSE.
 You will receive the most benefit if you read it carefully and then refer to it often as a reference source when you have specific questions to be answered.
 The material contained in this folder is informational in nature and is intended only as a reference for managers and employees.
 It is not all-inclusive and is not intended to give complete details for all circumstances.

-SSE recruits, hires, trains, assigns personnel, promotes and compensates employees without regard to race, color, religion, national origin, age, gender, marital status, genetic information, disability or sexual orientation.
+SSE recruits, hires, trains, assigns personnel, promotes, and compensates employees without regard to race, color, religion, national origin, age, gender, marital status, gender identity, sexual orientation, genetic information, or disability.
 All employment decisions at SSE are made based on merit and job requirements.

-SSE accepts applications for employment through all delivery methods including by not limited to in person, by fax, by mail, by e-mail, or over the internet.
+SSE accepts applications for employment through all delivery methods including by not limited to in-person, via fax, postal mail, e-mail, or over the internet.

 In the event of employment, falsification, misrepresentations or material omissions in any data presented throughout the hiring process, given in applications, other documents or interview(s) or other future communications during your employment may result in discharge and possible criminal prosecution.